Quizzes, Tests, and Exams

 If an instructor knows in advance that a specific student will require more time to complete a Quiz, Test, or Exam the instructor can use the “Assign To” setting on the quiz in question.
 This will allow the instructor to enter a unique due date, available From and Until date for a specific student.
 How do I assign a quiz to an individual student?

-If there are concerns about Internet connectivity where students might be disconnected from Canvas during the quiz, test or exam then provide a practice quiz (e.g., using questions not related to the content of your course) to see if students encounter issues in accessing, taking, and submitting the exam.
+If there are concerns about Internet connectivity where students might be disconnected from Canvas, then we recommend you provide a practice quiz (e.g., using questions not related to the content of your course).
+A practice quiz will help students determine if their internet connection might be an issue when accessing, taking, and submitting the exam.
 Additionally, you may consider providing alternate plans to distribute the quiz, test, or exam.
 For example, email students the quiz, test, or exam questions and have them email back their answers.

 Designate a communication channel for students to reach you if they are having an issue.
 Connect with students through the established channel before the quiz, test, or exam starts to confirm they can reach you.